timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

 as [pg_stats][pg-stats-metrics] metrics.

 ## Prerequisites
-In order to proceed with this tutorial, you will need a managed service for TimescaleDB database.
+To proceed with this tutorial, you need a Managed Service for TimescaleDB database.
 To create one, see these instructions for how to
 [get started with managed service for TimescaleDB][timescale-mst-get-started]